From semi-total to equitable total colorings: Introduction

-We will see the following examples for Definition~\ref{totalp}.
-The TC of the 3-cube $H(11)$ on the right side of Figure~\ref{cubo} is efficient.
+We will see the following examples of the concepts defined in this subsection.
+The 3-cube $H(11)=H(1011_2)$, represented as an Haar graph (Definition~\ref{n_k}) on top of Figure~\ref{cubo}, has an an efficient TC shown on the right side of the figure.
 The TC of the prism $C_8\square K_2$ on the right side of Figure~\ref{tacuari} is efficient.
-These cases are extendable for each prism $C_{4r}\square K_2$, as it is seen that it has an efficient TC.
-See Examples~\ref{q3} and~\ref{c8k2}.
-The lacunar STC of $K_{3,3}=Mob_3=H(7)$ on the right side of Figure~\ref{coxk33} and the subsequent lacunar STCs of the M\"obius ladders $Mob_{3r}$, ($1<r\in\mathbb{Z}$), are 3-total-perfect.
-The left side of Figure~\ref{fig90} represents a lacunar STC of the Foster 90-vertex cubic graph that is 1-total-perfect, see Example~\ref{cansado}.
-The left side of Figure~\ref{mcgill} represents a lacunar STC of the McGee 24-vertex cubic graph, that is the unique (3,7)-cage and 1-total-perfect, see Example~\ref{mcgee}.
-The upper-left quarter of Figure{figtuco} represents a lacunar STC of the Tutte-Coxeter 30-vertex graph, that is the unique $(3,8)$-cage and 1-total-perfect, see Example~\ref{higo}.
+These cases are extendable to efficient TCs in every prism $C_{4r}\square K_2$, see Examples~\ref{q3} and~\ref{c8k2}.
+The lacunar STC of $K_{3,3}=Mob_3=H(7)=H(111_2)$ on the right side of Figure~\ref{coxk33} and the subsequent lacunar STCs of the M\"obius ladders $Mob_{3r}$ ($1<r\in\mathbb{Z}$) turn out to be 3-total-perfect.
+The left side of Figure~\ref{fig90} represents a lacunar STC of the Foster 90-vertex cubic graph and turns out to be 1-total-perfect, see Example~\ref{cansado}.
+The left side of Figure~\ref{mcgill} represents a lacunar STC of the McGee 24-vertex cubic graph, that is the unique (3,7)-cage and turns out to be1-total-perfect, see Example~\ref{mcgee}.
+The upper-left quarter of Figure{figtuco} represents a lacunar STC of the Tutte-Coxeter 30-vertex graph, that is the unique $(3,8)$-cage and turns out to be 1-total-perfect, see Example~\ref{higo}.